 Excited to be reunited with my family and being passionate about the wilderness, I was thrilled to pack my bags for this trip.
-My boyfriend and I touched down in McGhee Tyson Airport in Alcoa, Tennessee (just south of Knoxville) early on a Monday and were welcomed to a whole new world of adventure.
+My boyfriend, Aaron, and I touched down in McGhee Tyson Airport in Alcoa, Tennessee (just south of Knoxville) early on a Monday and were welcomed to a whole new world of adventure.
 Along with my family, we drove 45 minutes to our rental home for the week — a beautiful, spacious cabin located in Sevierville, Tennessee.

 Up on a mountain of spiraling roads, our two-story cabin included four bedrooms, four bathrooms, a kitchen, living room, game room, and two porches in the back with mountain views as far as the eye could see.
 After dinner and multiple rounds of air hockey and pool, it was peaceful to sit outside and watch the moon rise above the mountain tops.
 In the morning, it was refreshing to be present in nature and listen to the birds sing.
 See and hear what I mean in the video below.